flynn/flynn/source/docs/roadmap.html.md

 ## Short term goals

-After Flynn is ready for production development will focus on appliances for major open source databases and operator tooling, log aggregation, user ACLs, and diagnostic tools.
+After Flynn is ready for production, development will focus on appliances for major open source databases, operator tooling, log aggregation, user ACLs, and diagnostic tools.